vukan322/conky-config/README.md

 # Custom Conky for a Vertical Side Monitor

 This is a personal Conky setup designed specifically for a vertical monitor used as a secondary display.
-The layout is optimized to place important, at-a-glance information in the primary viewing area, leaving the top of the tall screen free.
+The layout is optimized to place important, at-a-glance information in the primary viewing area.

+This configuration uses Lua scripting to provide advanced features and a clean, portable setup without external shell scripts.

 ## Preview